-Step 1: Ask the young carers if anyone can describe what mindfulness is.

-Step 2: Mindfulness is paying attention and being present in the moment.
-It is being aware of our thoughts and questioning if they are true or helpful.
+Step 1: Ask the young carers if anyone can describe what mindfulness is.Step 2: Mindfulness is paying attention and being present in the moment to our thoughts and feelings, and not making any judgement over them.

-When we are mindful, we are also less likely to be worried about the future or dwell on things from the past in an unhelpful way.

-Mindfulness can be described as the opposite of doing too many things at once and slowing down, taking your time with one thing at a time.
-People often think of mindfulness as quiet meditation but that's not the only way to be mindful!
-You could be mindfully playing with your dog, laughing at how his ears are lopsided and noticing the fresh smell of the grass.
+We are also less likely to be worried about the future or dwell on things from the past.
+Mindfulness can also be described as the opposite of doing too many things at once and slowing down and taking your time with only doing one thing at a time.
+People might often think of mindfulness as mediation or sitting in silence, but that's not the only way to be mindful.